Where to Go for Nauryz 2026 from Almaty: 6 Destinations

 Prices (2026):

-We'll help you pick a trip that fits your dates and budget
+We'll help you choose a trip that fits your dates and budget.

 Comparison table